Careers and industry

 - data science

-In addition to entering employment, many of our graduates progress on to study a PhD in a variety of topics including:
+In addition to entering employment, some of our graduates also choose to progress to an academic career by studying for a PhD in statistics.

-Students have gone on to study their PhDs at a variety of highly-ranked universities such as ETH Zurich, Edinburgh, Bristol and St Andrews.
+Students have gone on to study their PhDs at highly-ranked universities including Oxford and Edinburgh.

 Summer projects with industry